Marah (plant): Use by humans

-Marah oreganus are used medicinally by Native Americans.
+Marah oregana are used medicinally by Native Americans.
 The Chinook make a poultice from the gourd.
 The Squaxin mash the upper stalk in water to dip aching hands.
 The Chehalis burn the root and mixed the resulting powder with bear grease to apply to scrofula sores.
 The Coast Salish make a decoction to treat venereal disease, kidney trouble and scrofula sores.

 The dried spiky fruit can be soaked in water so that the spikes can be easily removed.
 They are difficult to remove otherwise.
 The hard fruit becomes soft in water and once the spikes are gone, the fruit makes a very efficient loofa.
-The tubers of M. fabaceus and M. macrocarpus contain saponins which can act as a natural soap.
+The tubers of M. fabacea and M. macrocarpus contain saponins which can act as a natural soap.

-Tubers of M. fabaceus are crushed and thrown into bodies of water by the Kumeyaay to immobilize fish.
+Tubers of M. fabacea are crushed and thrown into bodies of water by the Kumeyaay to immobilize fish.
 The tubers contain megharrhin, a saponin-like glucoside.
 Saponins lower the surface tension of water allowing the formation of bubbles.
 It is likely that the substance enters the fish's circulation through the gill arches where only a single-cell epithelium separates the water from the animal's red blood cells.
 The affected fish float to the surface.

 Like many medicinal plants, at least some Marah species are toxic if ingested and deaths have been reported from ingesting them.

-Seeds of Marah fabaceus have been reported as being hallucinogenic.
+Seeds of Marah fabacea have been reported as being hallucinogenic.